timovv/softeng251-a02/softeng251_tvan508_a02_design.md

 **Identifiable**

 Almost all entities in the domain model (Act, Artist, Performance, Theatre, Ticket, etc...) have a unique ID.
-The `Identifiable` interface allows for the
+The `Identifiable` interface allows for the abstraction of operations on objects with unique IDs.

 **IdentifiableRepository and subclasses**